Last updated: December 2025

 The detailed view breaks this down across repositories and time periods, helping teams see where rework is concentrated and how it aligns with activity levels like commits, pull requests, and issue resolutions.
 By monitoring this metric, teams can assess whether AI tools are improving long-term code quality or introducing avoidable rework.

-Post PR work occurring
+Post PR Work Occurring

 The detailed view breaks this activity down by repository and time period, revealing patterns in post-merge changes and how they relate to broader development activity, such as commits and pull requests.
 Tracking this metric over time helps teams improve review quality and identify whether AI-assisted coding leads to more—or less—post-merge rework.